d-krupke/cpsat-primer/README.md

 CP-SAT, thus, is quite sensible.
 The resolution of coefficients (in combination with boolean variables) is less critical than for variables.

 You might question the need for naming variables in your model.
-While it's true that CP-SAT wouldn't need named variables to work (as it could just give them automatically generated names), assigning names is incredibly useful for debugging purposes.
+While it is true that CP-SAT would not need named variables to work (as it could just give them automatically generated names), assigning names is incredibly useful for debugging purposes.
 Solver APIs often create an internal representation of your model, which is subsequently used by the solver.
 There are instances where you